 After restarting, check Windows Update again.

-If the error keeps occurring due to a specific driver update, you can temporarily hide it.
+If the error keeps occurring due to a specific driver update, you can temporarily hide it to stop Windows from repeatedly attempting the installation.
+Begin by identifying whether the failed update is related to a driver.

-This prevents Windows from repeatedly trying to install the same failing update.
+After hiding the update, restart your PC to apply the changes.
+This prevents Windows from repeatedly trying to install the same failing update and helps ensure other updates can proceed without interruption.

 6. Run SFC and DISM Scans